anthonyec/website/cases/findbot/index.md

 I had heard about a Node.js framework called Botkit that assisted in the creation of bots for various chat services.
 So I gave it a try and it was very easy to get started with.
 You can define phrases using strings or regex that Botkit can “listen” out for.
 Then when it hears something specific it can send a response back or start a conversation using the API it provides.
 I also created a very rudimentary indexer that used Node’s built in filesystem functions `fs` to scan project folders on the server using my computer.
 It would then save the scraped results to a JSON file.

 Later that week I released snbot to the world (well, the office at least) and got instant feedback on its usefulness and flaws.
 Everyone who saw it thought it was a good idea.
 At this time the chatbot was running on my laptop.
 This meant that when my computer was off, snbot was down.
-While this gave the nice illusion that snbot lived fulfilling 9 to 6 life at work it wasn't useful being unavailable occasionally.
-Deploying on my computer was always temporary step to test out snbot.
+While this gave the nice illusion that snbot lived a fulfilling 9 to 6 lifestyle, it wasn't useful being unavailable occasionally.
+Deploying on my computer was always a temporary step to test out snbot.
 Next I need to find a way to keep it up 24/7.

 I debated for a while if snbot should be hosted on a cloud service like AWS.
 While this would solve the chatbot uptime issue it introduced other problems.
 How would a server on AWS index the project server that was only accessible on the local network?
 And if it could somehow get to that data, transferring and storing it in the cloud is a potential security risk.